 After you have consumed the bowel prep, you can continue to drink clear liquids until 12 midnight, but not after.

-Seven hours before your procedure, repeat steps 1-4 from the previous night using the second bottle of Suprep.
+Five hours before your procedure, repeat steps 1-4 from the previous night using the second bottle of Suprep.

 You cannot drink anything in the six hours before your colonoscopy.
 It is very important that your stomach be emptied for the anesthesia to be safely administered.